jeremiahsb/abogen/README.md

 <a name="no-matching-distribution-found">How to fix "No matching distribution found" error?<a>
 </b></summary>

 > Try installing Abogen on supported Python (3.10 to 3.12) versions.
-You can use [pyenv](https://github.com/pyenv/pyenv) to manage multiple Python versions easily in Linux.
+I recommend installing with [uv](https://docs.astral.sh/uv/getting-started/installation/).
+You can also use [pyenv](https://github.com/pyenv/pyenv) to manage multiple Python versions easily on Linux.
 Watch this [video](https://www.youtube.com/watch?v=MVyb-nI4KyI) by NetworkChuck for a quick guide.

 </details>